Four Ways to Empower and Improve Communication

 As a writer and speaker, I’ve learned that our voice is powerful.
 I’m not talking about your physical voice, but rather your ability to express yourself in words.
 That my be in speech or writing.

 As a college instructor, I have often found myself in a position where I have to make an argument for a new course, or a new position.
-To date, I have been successful in every request I’ve made, including a handful of new courses, and recently a request for a new full-time instructor for our department.
+To date, I have been successful in every request I’ve made, including a handful of new courses (some of which are available at Roofing SEO Services), and recently a request for a new full-time instructor for our department.
 Why?
 Because I have studied and used my language and communication skills to the best of my ability.

 Nothing will equip and empower you for success as much as the words you choose when communicating with others.
 And when you communicate with confidence in yourself and your Creator, you will shine.
 Here are four standards to follow when communicating with others.